 - Reduce the inflation rate and rectify imbalances in payment.

 - Increase the growth rate of the economy and create enough foreign exchange reserves.

-- Stabilise the economy and convert the economy into a market economy by the removal of unwanted restrictions.
+- Stabilize the economy and convert the economy into a market economy by the removal of unwanted restrictions.

-- Allow international flow of goods, capital, services, technology, human resources, etc. without too many restrictions.
+- Allow the international flow of goods, capital, services, technology, human resources, etc. without too many restrictions.

 - Enhance the participation of private players in all sectors of the economy.
 For this, the reserved sectors for the government were reduced to just 3.

-The branches of the new economic policy is threefold:
+The branches of the new economic policy are threefold:

 The government sought to open up the Indian economy through these measures and gear India from a Soviet-model economy to a market economy.
 This is an ongoing process and the initiation was done in 1991.

 Steps taken under Liberalisation